Carolina Code Camp – 2013

 These are some resources to help grasp System.Transactions functionality and use it effectively in your projects:

-Features Provided by System.Transactions
+- Features Provided by System.Transactions to create transactional applications

-Implementing an Implicit Transaction using Transaction Scope
+- Implementing an Implicit Transaction using Transaction Scope

-MSDN Articles by John Papa
+- MSDN Magazine Articles by John Papa:

-These are specific to TransactionScope (the way to go in most cases)
+- These are specific to TransactionScope (the way to go in most cases):

 Job Opening – Windows GUI Developer